Dylan Moore Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks ninth in the league.
+- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks sixth in MLB.

-- The Orioles' 4.14 team ERA ranks 14th across all MLB pitching staffs.
+- The Orioles have a 4.10 team ERA that ranks 14th among all league pitching staffs.

-- Irvin (1-3) takes the mound for the Orioles in his ninth start of the season.
-He's put together a 5.44 ERA in 48 2/3 innings pitched, with 44 strikeouts.
+- Orioles pitchers combine to give up 132 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- In his last appearance -- in relief on Sunday -- the lefty threw one scoreless inning against the New York Mets without surrendering a hit.
+- In his most recent time out on Sunday against the New York Mets, the righty tossed 4 2/3 scoreless innings while surrendering three hits.

-- The 29-year-old has amassed an ERA of 5.44, with 8.3 strikeouts per nine innings, in 16 games this season.
-Opponents are batting .279 against him.
+- The 26-year-old has a 3.19 ERA and 8.3 strikeouts per nine innings in 21 games this season, while allowing a batting average of .230 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.